perisphere-rwe/perinary/README.md

 #> 5 bill_d… none  none        none  none           none            none
 ```

-### Tell me what I don’t know
+## Retrieve meta data with `get`

-Our dictionary is initialized, but it doesn’t contain complete
+An often overlooked utility of data dictionaries is telling us what we
-information yet.
-Where should we start?
-Use the function
+don’t know.
+Our dictionary is initialized, so we’ll use the function
-`get_unknowns()` to clarify what relevant information is missing.
+`get_unknowns()` to tell us what relevant information is missing.
 This
 function returns a `tibble` by default, but if you set
 `as_request = TRUE`, it provides a bullet point list that is easier to
 read.
 If you work with subject matter experts, you can also send this